 How close to the public networks you build is dependent on the type of works, as well as the depth, size and function of the service.

-As a guideline through, if you have confirmed that there is existing drinking water, wastewater or stormwater networks within your property and it looks like the works you are looking to undertake are within 3m of the network shown (drain, manhole etc) then it would be strongly advised to contact the Wellington Water Land Development Team to discuss further via email: firstname.lastname@example.org
+As a guideline, if you have confirmed that there is existing drinking water, wastewater or stormwater networks within your property and it looks like the works you are looking to undertake are within 3m of the network shown (drain, manhole etc) then it is strongly advised to contact the Wellington Water Land Development Team to discuss further via email: email@example.com

 The Regional Standard for Water Services (Wellington Water's three waters network design guide) provides detail on clearance and foundation design considerations when considering building close to stormwater or sewer networks.